heyudude/Beer-recipe-scraper/README.md

 While an immense amount of effort and work went into making beers, consumers must be able to glance at a beer’s vital stats and immediately comprehend what they mean – and make more informed decisions as a result.
-Thanks to ABV, IBU, SRM and OG, that has never been easier.

 **Table of content:**
 * [Installation](#installation)